cran-task-views/TimeSeries/TimeSeries.md

 source: https://github.com/cran-task-views/TimeSeries/
 ---

 Base R ships with a lot of functionality useful for time series, in particular in the stats package.
 This is complemented by many packages on CRAN, which are briefly summarized below.
-There is also a considerable overlap between the tools for time series and those in the `r view("Econometrics")` and `r view("Finance")` task views.
+There is overlap between the tools for time series and those designed for specific domains including `r view("Econometrics")`, `r view("Finance")` and `r view("Environmentrics")`.

 The packages in this view can be roughly structured into the following topics.
 If you think that some package is missing from the list, please let us know, either via e-mail to the maintainer or by submitting an issue or pull request in the GitHub repository linked above.